Keith Whitley: Musical career

 During the new recording sessions in 1987, Whitley began feeling that the songs chosen were not up to his standards, so he approached RCA and asked if the project of 15 songs could be shelved.
 He also asked if he could take a major role in creating the songs and in production.
 The new album, titled Don't Close Your Eyes, was released in 1988, and the album sold extremely well.
 The album contained one of the many songs that Whitley had a hand in writing in his years at Tree Publishing, "It's All Coming Back to Me Now".
 On the album was a remake of Lefty Frizzell's classic standard "I Never Go Around Mirrors", and the song became a huge hit at Whitley's concerts.
 The first three singles from the album—"When You Say Nothing at All", "I'm No Stranger to the Rain", and the title cut—all reached number one on Billboards country charts during the autumn of 1988 and the winter of 1989, with the title track "Don't Close Your Eyes" being ranked as Billboard’s number-one country song of 1988.
+Another cut from the album, "Honky Tonk Heart", was slated to be the follow-up single to "Don't Close Your Eyes", but was passed over in favor of "When You Say Nothing at All"; a music video was even made for the song.
 Shortly thereafter, "I'm No Stranger to the Rain" also earned Whitley his first and only Country Music Association award as a solo artist and a Grammy nomination for Best Country Vocal Performance, Male.

 In early 1989, Whitley approached RCA chairman Joe Galante with the intention of releasing "I Never Go Around Mirrors" as a single.
 Galante approved of the musical flexibility that Whitley achieved with the song; however, he suggested that Whitley record something new and more upbeat.
 The result was a song Whitley had optioned for his previous album called I Wonder Do You Think of Me, and was to result in his next album release.

 Whitley was scheduled to be invited to join the Grand Ole Opry in late May 1989.
 He was posthumously inducted as a former member on October 14, 2023, in a tribute concert held during that night's Opry broadcast.
 His final concert was held in Brazoria, Texas, at the Armadillo Ballroom on May 6, 1989.